Trying to decide between the cities of Split and Dubrovnik for your upcoming Croatian adventure? I get it, it’s a tough call!

 Which destination has the best Old Town?
 Dubrovnik or Split

-In a country known for its stunning old centers, both Dubrovnik and Split bring their A-game in when it comes to food.
+In a country known for its stunning old centers, both Dubrovnik and Split bring their A-game.

 In Dubrovnik, the Old Town dates back to the 11th century, is one of the best-preserved medieval centers in the world, was used as a Game of Thrones filming location (this Game of Thrones Dubrovnik tour is highly-rated), and you can actually walk the old city walls.
 In particular, walking Dubrovnik’s old city walls will give you amazing views of the medieval streets, the Adriatic, and the beautiful nearby islands.